mpatrickaires/mpatrickaires/README.md

 # Hello!
 Welcome to my GitHub.

-👋 **Nice to meet you, my name is Matheus Patrick, an ascending developer who is always seeking for new learnings and challenges!**
+👋 **Nice to meet you, my name is Matheus Patrick, a developer who is always seeking for new learnings and challenges!**
-- 📚 Currently majoring in Information Systems.
+- 📚 Bachelor's degree in Information Systems.
 - 🏡 Living in Goiânia, GO - Brazil.
 - 💻 Seeking to increase my expertise.

 ##

-### 💬 If you want to get in touch with me, check out my social medias:
+### 💬 Want to talk to me or see what I'm up to?
+Check out my social medias:

 <div>
   <a href="https://www.linkedin.com/in/mpatrickaires/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>